jupyterlab/jupyterlab/tutorial/notebook.md

 ### Notebook widget

 After the NotebookModel is created, the NotebookWidgetFactory constructs a new NotebookPanel from the model.
-The NotebookPanel widget is embedded into the DockPanel.
+The NotebookPanel widget is added to the DockPanel.
 The **NotebookPanel** contains:

 - a [NotebookToolbar](http://jupyter.org/jupyterlab/classes/_notebook_notebook_toolbar_.notebooktoolbar.html)